Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: L2D TO MULTIPLE EXPERTS

+We cannot construct our consistency proof in the same direct manner used in the softmax case.
+Like \citet{verma2022calibrated}, we proceed by the method of \textit{error correcting output codes} \citep{10.5555/1622826.1622834, Langford05sensitiveerror, 10.1162/15324430152733133, pmlr-v35-ramaswamy14}, a general technique for reducing multiclass problems to multiple binary problems.
 We prove the consistency of $\rpsi_{\text{OvA}}^{J}$ by way of the following two results. \begin{theorem} For a strictly proper binary composite loss $\rphi$ with a well-defined continuous inverse link function $\rgamma^{-1}$, $\rpsi_{\text{OvA}}^{J}$ (Equation \ref{eq:ova_loss_multi}) is a calibrated surrogate for the $0-1$ multi-expert learning to defer loss (Equation \ref{eq:0-1_multi}). \end{theorem} The complete proof is in Appendix \ref{sec:proof-theorem-3.2-main-text}.
 Assuming \textit{minimizability} \citep{Steinwart2007HowTC}---i.e.~that our hypothesis class is sufficiently large (all measurable functions)---the calibration result from Theorem \ref{thm: OvA_loss_calibration_multi} implies consistency. \begin{corollary} Assume that $g \in \mathcal{F}$, where $\mathcal{F}$ is the hypothesis class of all measurable functions. \textit{Minimizability} \citep{Steinwart2007HowTC} is then satisfied for $\rpsi_{\text{OvA}}^{J}$, and it follows that $\rpsi_{\text{OvA}}^{J}$ is a consistent surrogate for the $0-1$ multi-expert learning to defer loss (Equation \ref{eq:0-1_multi}). \end{corollary} Thus, the minimizers of $\rpsi_{\text{OvA}}^{J}$ (over all measurable functions) agree with the Bayes optimal classifier and rejector (Equation \ref{bayes_opt_multi}).